Autobiography of a Brown Buffalo

 Autobiography of a Brown Buffalo is the first novel by Oscar Zeta Acosta and it focuses on his own self-discovery in a fictionalized manner.
 An autobiography, the plot presents an alienated lawyer of Mexican descent, who works in an Oakland, California antipoverty agency, without any sense of purpose or identity.

 Plot summary

 The main character survives on drugs, alcohol, and counseling sessions until he becomes a Chicano activist.
 At the end of the work, the protagonist takes the middle name "Zeta", a symbol that represents his Chicano and Mexican culture and roots.
 After traveling to his birthplace, the lost character discovers himself and learns lessons on the road as he reflects on his life.

-On the back of some copies of the book, it says "Oscar Zeta Acosta was famous as a Robin Hood Chicano lawyer and notorious as the real-life model for Hunter S. Thompson's 'Dr. Gonzo'", a character in the book and movie Fear and Loathing in Las Vegas.
+Some copies of the book note, "Oscar Zeta Acosta was famous as a Robin Hood Chicano lawyer and notorious as the real-life model for Hunter S. Thompson's 'Dr. Gonzo', a character in the book and movie Fear and Loathing in Las Vegas.